Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 Image one  is the homepage, images two and three are of the timeline, image four is the feedback page and image five is a 'thank you' page that pops up to confirm successful submission of the form.

 A few minor aspects of design changed after the wireframing process.
 The hero image, for example, contains a lot of empty space in the middle, so it was better suited as a background image with what I called the 'blurb' going across the centre rather than underneath.
 I asked a friend to open the homepage on his computer with a large desktop, and he found that it was still very empty-looking after this change in design, so I veered away from my choice of the courier font (which evokes a historical sense of "typing" code using an old machine) for larger desktops.
 A more attractive, decorative font was employed just for bigger screens to address this issue.
-The "Homemade Apple" cursive font worked well with the handwritten-style header in suggesting a first draft of history that's still being written.
-It also softens the page, giving a more homely feel, which works as an idea given that women have been traditionally relegated to domestic life.
+I chose "Homemade Apple" from Google Fonts as this worked well with the handwritten-style header (the font used for the header is "Permanent Marker", also from Google Fonts) in suggesting a first draft of history that's still being written.
+It also softens the page, giving a more homely feel, helping the user feel they are in their comfort zone despite being taught about a technical subject.

+The combination of "Open Sans" (also from Google Fonts) for small text on the site with "Permanent Marker" for the header is a pairing suggested by Canva [Canva website](canva.com/learn/best-google-font-combinations).

 The 'thank you' page that I planned, as confirmation to the user that their feedback form had been successfully submitted, fell away as the scope of the project became more limited given the time constraints.
 This is something I would like to add later.
 Instead, there is a standard Code Institute "form dump" confirmation message that pops us after data is successfully sent.